vfarcic/devops24/manuscript/01-sts.md

 T>
 T> Git Bash might not be able to use the `open` command.
 If that's the case, replace the `open` command with `echo`.
 As a result, you'll get the full address that should be opened directly in your browser of choice.

-We retrieved the hostname from the Ingress resource and used it to `open` Jenkins.
+In some cases (e.g., GKE), it might take a few minutes until the external load balancer is created.
+If you see 40x or 50x error message, please wait for a while and try to open Jenkins in the browser again.

-You'll probably see browser's message that the connection is not private.
+You might see browser's message that the connection is not private.
 That's normal since we did not specify an SSL certificate.
 If that's the case, please choose to proceed.
 In Chrome, you should click the *ADVANCED* link, followed by *Proceed to...* For the rest of the browsers...
 Well, I'm sure that you already know how to ignore SSL warnings in your favorite browser.

 You should see a wizard.
 We won't use it to finalize Jenkins setup.
 All we wanted, for now, is to explore StatefulSets using Jenkins as an example.
 There are a few things we're missing for Jenkins to be fully operational and we'll explore them in later chapters.
 For now, we'll remove the whole `jenkins` Namespace.